The Arpino Centennial Celebration

-To honor the 100th anniversary of his birth, the Gerald Arpino Foundation is planning a multi-year Centennial Celebration of his life and works.
-In keeping with the Foundation's mission and the vision of Robert Joffrey and Gerald Arpino, the Foundation will celebrate by offering lectures, masterclasses, and setting Arpino ballets on dance companies and university dance programs throughout the country with special licensing agreements during the celebration period 2022-2024.
-For the first time, ballet companies from around the country will perform for the Chicago Centennial Celebration on September 23 and 24, 2023, at the historic Auditorium Theatre, 50 E. Ida B. Wells Drive, Chicago.
-Tickets on sale now at auditoriumtheatre.org.
+To honor the 100th anniversary of his birth, the Gerald Arpino Foundation presented a multi-year Centennial Celebration of his life and works.
+In keeping with the Foundation's mission and the vision of Robert Joffrey and Gerald Arpino, the Foundation celebrated by offering lectures, masterclasses, and setting Arpino ballets on dance companies and university dance programs throughout the country with special licensing agreements during the celebration period 2022-2024.
+For the first time, ballet companies from around the country performed for the Chicago Centennial Celebration on September 23 and 24, 2023, at the historic Auditorium Theatre, 50 E. Ida B. Wells Drive, Chicago.

-*The Foundation's Centennial Celebration will comprise the 2022-2023 and 2023-2024 performance seasons allowing flexibility for scheduling to anyone interested in licensing the Arpino works.
+*The Foundation's Centennial Celebration comprised of the 2022-2023 and 2023-2024 performance seasons to anyone interested in licensing the Arpino works.

 Chicago Centennial Performances: